Personas as a Way to Model Truthfulness in Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are pretrained on increasing amounts of data from the internet \citep{Brown2020LanguageMA, Chowdhery2022PaLMSL}---a noisy, and mostly uncurated corpus---which contains both truthful statements about the world and untruthful statements such as misconceptions and conspiracy theories.
-The false claims in the data pose a risk of misinformation as they can be propogated by the model \citep{lin2021truthfulqa}.
-Intriguingly, recent work shows that the truth value of a statement can be elicited from its embeddings \citep{Burns2022DiscoveringLK, Li2023InferenceTimeIE}.
-This motivates the main question of this work: how do LLMs distinguish truth from falsehood?
+Large language models (LLMs) are pretrained on increasing amounts of data from the internet \citep{Brown2020LanguageMA, Chowdhery2022PaLMSL}---a noisy corpus which contains both factual and incorrect statements about the world.
+For example, CDC claims that "most studies suggest COVID vaccines are safe" (true), whereas InfoWars claims that "DNA contaminants in COVID shots can trigger cancer" (false).
+Such misconceptions and conspiracy theories pose a risk of misinformation as they can be regurgitated by models when interacting with users \citep{lin2021truthfulqa}.